Your cart is currently empty!

 Should my child be given a weight target?

-There are pros and cons to your child being told a target, and there’s skilful ways of doing it.
+There are pros and cons to your child being told a target, and there are skilful ways of doing it.
 More on Weight Restoration: Why and How Much Weight Gain?

-The weight target is something to do with BMI or ‘Weight-for-Height’
+Our weight target is a BMI or 'Weight-for-Height'

 It sounds like a 'one-size-fits-all' target, which is insufficient for roughly half the population.
 More on: Is your child’s target weight a gift to the eating disorder?
 If you want to bring to your clinicians quotes from experts, I've gathered many here.